Learn to protect your online business by adopting a few best practices that will help you stay safe, secure, and online.

 Protecting your business

-In today's world, the internet has become the wild wild west.
-That is why we want to help you protect your business by sharing a few best practices that you can put in place today.
+In today's world, the internet has become the wild west.
+That's why we want to help you protect your business by sharing a few best practices that you can put in place today.

 Protect your data

-While on your Kajabi account be sure to use firewalls to provide a barrier between you and cybercriminals on your personal machine.
-Avoid sharing personally identifiable information (i.e., social security number, credit card) on Kajabi or in any email message, phone call, text message, or instant messaging.
+While on your Kajabi account, be sure to enable anti-virus (Windows Defender, etc.) and configure your firewall on your personal machine.
+Avoid sharing any personally identifiable information (i.e., social security number, credit card) on Kajabi or in any email message, phone call, text message, or instant message.

 Install anti-malware and update OS software

-Software can occasionally include bugs (errors in software code that could create holes in a computer or network's defenses) that allow someone to monitor or control the electronic devices you use for your Kajabi account.
-To limit these vulnerabilities, it is important to keep your device(s) up to date.
+Software can occasionally include bugs or vulnerabilities (errors in software code that could create holes in a computer or network's defenses) that allow someone to potentially monitor or control the electronic devices you use for your Kajabi account.
+To limit these vulnerabilities, it's important to keep your device(s) up to date.

 Be wary of unknown emails and links

-Clicking on a suspicious link may result in a security breach.
+Clicking on a suspicious link could potentially result in a security breach.
 Phishing can lead to identity theft.
-While on your Kajabi account, never include personal and sensitive information in an email message or on your site.
+While on your Kajabi account, never include personal and sensitive information in an email message or on your public website.

 Back up important information

-Good practice is to regularly backup all your data from your Kajabi account (contacts, etc.) in the event your electronic device is compromised or your system hard-drive crashes (i.e., word documents, financial files, all other data stored on your computer and on the cloud).
+Good practice is to regularly backup all your data from your Kajabi account (contacts, etc.).
+This will be helpful in the event your electronic device is compromised or your system hard-drive crashes (i.e., word documents, financial files, all other data stored on your computer and in the cloud).
+Important data should be backed up at least once a week.

 Browser warnings and smart online shopping